libapps/libapps-mirror/nassh/docs/FAQ.md

 ### Are font ligatures supported?

+  Manage your preferences under the [Secure Shell Options page](#options-page).

   By default, we disable [ligatures].
 Some fonts actively enable them like macOS's Menlo (e.g. "ae" is rendered as "æ").
 This messes up copying and pasting and is, arguably, not terribly legible for a terminal.

-  If you're using a font that supports ligatures, and you want to use them, you can enable them via the 'user-css-text' field:
+  If you're using a font that supports ligatures, and you want to use them, you can enable them via the Custom CSS 'user-css-text' field:

     x-row {
       text-rendering: optimizeLegibility;